Skip to main content

 • The assessment plan describes a regular cycle of collecting and evaluating evidence: how program learning outcomes are assessed and when.

-4. Please attach a Curriculum Map to your proposal in Curriculog
+4. Attach a Curriculum Map to your proposal in Curriculog

 • Please list and describe the learning outcomes.